Location: Hood River, Oregon

 • Using less-than-dramatic light to your advantage

-• The fundamentals of powerful compositions
+• The fundamentals of powerful composition

 • Abstract techniques for creating artistic photographs